 Frequently Asked Questions (FAQs)

-Clinical risk factors for osteoporosis and/or fragility fracture, and therefore a trigger for a FRAX assessment include: a prior fragility fracture, a fall, use of glucocorticoids, parental history of hip fracture, rheumatoid arthritis, alcohol ≥3U/day, smoking, diabetes (either type), frailty, thoracic kyphosis, height loss >4cm, chronic malabsorption and bariatric surgery, chronic lung, liver, muscle, renal, neurological or inflammatory disease, HIV, malignancy, primary hyperthyroidism, hyperparathyroidism, hypogonadism, premature menopause, use of aromatase inhibitors and androgen deprivation therapy.
+Clinical risk factors for osteoporosis and/or fragility fracture, and therefore a trigger for a FRAX assessment include: a prior fragility fracture, a fall, use of glucocorticoids, parental history of hip fracture, rheumatoid arthritis, alcohol ≥3U/day, smoking, diabetes (either type), frailty, thoracic kyphosis, height loss >4cm, chronic malabsorption and bariatric surgery, chronic lung, liver, muscle, renal, neurological or inflammatory disease, lower limb amputation, HIV, malignancy, Down’s syndrome, primary hyperthyroidism, hyperparathyroidism, hypogonadism, premature menopause, use of aromatase inhibitors and androgen deprivation therapy.

 NOGG recommends the use of FRAX, which can be used with or without DXA results and calculates the 10-year probability of hip and major osteoporotic fracture (hip, spine, humerus or wrist).
 The results of FRAX are linked to NOGG treatment thresholds which guide management.